devopsarr/readarr-go/readarr/docs/MetadataApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTestallApiV1MetadataRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestallMetadataRequest struct via the builder pattern

 ### Return type